scallionpancake/scallionpancake.github.io/origami/index.md

 {% raw %}{% include gallery id="gallery2" caption="This is a second gallery example with images hosted externally." %}{% endraw %}
 ```

-{% include gallery id="gallery2" caption="This is a second gallery example with images hosted externally." %}
+{% include gallery id="gallerysteve" caption="This is a second gallery example with images hosted externally." %}

 And for giggles one more gallery just to make sure this works.
 To fill page content container add `class="full"`.

-{% include gallery id="gallery3" class="full" caption="This is a third gallery example with two images and fills the entire content container." %}
+{% include gallery id="gallerysteve" class="full" caption="This is a third gallery example with two images and fills the entire content container." %}